We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Does Factor help you lose weight?

 “Calorie Smart” is one of the four Factor meal delivery service preference categories.
 It features meals with 550 or fewer calories.
-By themselves, these meals cannot help people lose weight, but they can help monitor and control calorie consumption.
+By themselves, these meals cannot help people lose weight, but they can help monitor and manage calorie consumption.

 How much does one Factor meal cost?